emsimadr/traffic-monitor/README.md

 # Neighborhood Traffic Monitoring System

-A hybrid edge-cloud architecture for monitoring and analyzing traffic patterns on residential streets using a Raspberry Pi with webcam and Google Cloud Platform for data processing.
+A hybrid edge-cloud architecture for monitoring and analyzing traffic patterns on residential streets using a Raspberry Pi (or similar device) and Google Cloud Platform for data processing.

 ## Problem Statement